redeploz/poenomicon/README.md

 ## Introduction

 The [Raise Spectre](https://pathofexile.gamepedia.com/Raise_Spectre) skill allows you to raise the corpse of a defeated monster as a minion to fight for you.
 As of patch 3.10, almost all monsters in the game are spectreable, including league specific ones.
-This means there are a lot of good options for both DPS and utility spectres, so this repository aims to collect the most effective/interesting spectre choices in a central place.
+This means there are a lot of good options for both Damage and utility spectres, so this repository aims to collect the most effective/interesting spectre choices in a central place.

-## DPS Spectres
+## Damage Spectres

 ### Solar Guard